Qian Songyan: The time of his seminal paintings

 In 1977, the Jiangsu Academy of Chinese Painting opened again and he was appointed the president.
 While there he created the colossal painting of the Dawn in the Jujube Garden for the Memorial Hall for Chairman Mao.

 In July he painted another colossal painting The Jinggangshan Waterfall for the Beijing Hotel and the Jiaxing, South Pacific for the Beijing Airport.
 In June 1978 he suffered heatstroke.
-After his recovery, he developed an innovative style of painting with his fingers, producing a markedly different effect..
+After his recovery, he developed an innovative style of painting with his fingers.

 In 1979, the State Gallery of Jiangsu organized an exhibition for his 80 years and presented 80 of his works from different periods.
 In June he attended the 5th National People’s Congress in Beijing and was invited by the Ministry of Culture to paint a painting for the Summer Palace.
 In October he attended the 4th Congress of the Chinese Literature and Art Association.
 Another illustrated book by him was published that year.
 On October 15, 1979, his painting The Infinite Beauty of the Great Wall was given to French President Valéry Giscard d’Estaing as a state gift.

 In April 1980, he participated in the Chinese Society for Literature and Art Congress.
 He was elected honorary president, for a brief tenure, at the congress of the Jiangsu Chinese Artists Association.

 In August, another illustrated book was published by him with 101 works with a foreword by Lai Shaoqi.
 In October, he wrote the foreword to the recently published book Occasional Exchanges in the Field - Dialogues with Comrade Qian Songyan by Zhao Pei, with whom he had spent time at the political rehabilitation facility.

 At the age of 82, he participated in the Jiangsu Art Exhibition in 1981.
 From April to September 1982, he spent seven months working on the painting Spectacular Scenes from Lake Taihu, which he created for the Jiangsu Salon of the Great People’s Hall in Beijing.
 He returned to Nanjing in September and applied for re-admission to the Chinese Communist Party.
-He was honored as a member in January 1983, and was recognized as a full member in February 1984.
+He was admitted as a member in January 1983, and was recognized as a full member in February 1984.